Leochan6/figma-magireco/README.md

 ## Usage

 ### Create new Character Display
-1. Eiher select an existing instance or frame (can be the document itself)
+1. Either select an existing instance or frame (can be the document itself)
 2. Select the properties you want.
 3. Press `Create`.